 C. Greater Orlando Aviation Authority — MCO ($1.7 Million)

 The Greater Orlando Aviation Authority (GOAA), which operates Orlando International Airport (MCO) and Orlando Executive Airport (ORL), was the subject of an FAA enforcement action involving approximately $1.7 million in diverted airport revenue.
-The GOAA reached a settlement with the FAA requiring repayment of the diverted amounts and implementation of enhanced internal controls to prevent future diversions.
+The GOAA reached a settlement with the FAA requiring repayment of the diverted amounts and implementation of controls as defined in FAA Revenue Use Policy (1999), Section VIII". to prevent future diversions.
 FAA pursued actions across scales, from $1.7M (MCO) to $58.5M (LAX; FAA records).

 D. Clayton County, Georgia — Jet Fuel Tax ($20 Million/Year)